alikerr/grex-docs/content/english/software/containers.md

 export SINGULARITY_TMPDIR="/global/scratch/$USER/singularity/tmp"
 {{< /highlight >}}

-before building the singularity image.
+{{< alert type="warning" >}}
+In the above example, the directory refers to __/global/scratch__ which is not available on grex for now.
+Therefore, we recommend to replace the path __/global/scratch/$USER/singularity__ by a location under your project directory __/home/$USER/projects/def-professor/$USER/singularity__ where _professor_ refers to the user name of your sponsor.
+{{< /alert >}}

-## Getting and building Singularity images
+### Getting and building Singularity images
 ---

+The commands __singularity build__ and/or __singularity pull__ would get pre-built Singularity images from DockerHub, SingularityHub, or SyLabsCloud. “pulling” images does not require elevated permissions (that is, sudo).
+There are several kinds of container repositories from which containers can be pulled.
+These repositories are distinguished by the URI string (library://, docker://, oras://, etc.).
+It is also possible to convert a local Podman image (using the oci-archive:// URI ) into a Singularity image.
+Refer to the Podman section of this document below.

+{{< highlight bash >}}
+module load singularity
+# Building Ubuntu image using Sylabs Library
+singularity build ubuntu_latest0.sif library://ubuntu
+# or using DockerHub, this will create ubuntu_latest.sif
+singularity pull docker://ubuntu:latest
+# or, using a local definition and --fakeroot option
+singularity build --fakeroot My_HPC_container.sif Singularity.def
+# or, using a suitable local OCI image from Podman
+singularity build busybox.sif oci-archive://busybox.tar
+{{< /highlight >}}

-The commands **singularity build** and **singularity pull** would get Singularity images from DockerHub, SingularityHub or SyLabsCloud.
-Images can also be built from other images, and from recipes.
-A recipe is a text file that specifies the base image and post-install commands to be performed on it.
+Singularity (SIF) images can also be built from other local images, local “sandbox” directories, and from recipes.
+A [Singularity recipe or definition file](https://apptainer.org/docs/user/main/definition_files.html) is a text file that specifies the base image and post-install commands to be performed on it.
+However, Singularity-CE requires _sudo_ (privileged) access to build images from recipes, which is not available for users of HPC machines.
+There are two solutions to this problem.

+ * Using remote build on Sylabs cloud with _\-\-remote_ option.
+This requires [setting up a free account on Sylabs and getting access key](https://cloud.sylabs.io/builder).
+ * Using Singularity-CE or Apptainer (see below) with _\-\-fakeroot_ option.

+> Make sure you understand licensing and intellectual property implications before using remote build services!

+The _fakeroot_ method appears to be easier and does not require an external account.
+As of the time of writing, both Apptainer and Singularity-CE support the _fakeroot_ build method.
+On Grex, there could be differencences between running Apptainer _build_ in an interactive job and on a login node.
+Running builds in a _salloc_ job is preferred also because login nodes do limit memory and CPU per session.

-## Singularity with GPUs
+### Singularity with GPUs
 ---

+Add the __-\-nv__ flag to __singularity__ _run_ / _exec_ / _shell_ commands for the container to be able to access NVidia GPU hardware.
+Naturally, your job should be on a node that has a GPU to use GPUs .
+Check out our [Running Jobs](running-jobs/slurm-partitions) documentation to find out which partitions have the GPU hardware.
-Use the __-\-nv__ flag to singularity run/exec/shell commands.
-Naturally, you should be on a node that has a GPU, in an interactive job.
-NVIDIA provides many pre-built Docker and Singularity container images on their ["GPU cloud"](https://ngc.nvidia.com/), together with instructions on how to pull them and to run them.
-These should work on Grex without much changes.
+NVIDIA provides many pre-built Docker and Singularity container images on their [GPU cloud](https://ngc.nvidia.com/), together with instructions on how to pull them and to run them.
+NVidia's NGC Docker images should, as a rule, work on HPC machines with Singularity without any changes.

-## OpenScienceGrid CVMFS
+### Singularity with OpenScienceGrid CVMFS
 ---

 We can run Singularity containers distributed with OSG CVMFS which is currently mounted on Grex's CVMFS.
 The containers are distributed via CVMFS as unpacked directory images.
 So, the way to access them is to find a directory of interest and point singularity runtime to it.
 The directories will then be mounted and fetched automatically.
 The repository starts with __/cvmfs/singularity.opensciencegrid.org/__.
 Then you'd need an idea from somewhere what you are looking for in the subdirectories of the above-mentioned path.
 An example (accessing, that is, exploring via __singularity shell__ command, Remoll software distributed through OSG CVMFS by __jeffersonlab__):